-In this article I will give a general overview of the possibilities for building and maintaining your website.
+In this article, I will give a general overview of the possibilities for building and maintaining your website.
 After reading the article below, you will have a good understanding of the different ways and methods to build and maintain a website.

 The main paths are:

-Build with WYSIWIG editor
+Build with WYSIWYG editor

 In addition to building and maintaining a website online, you can also do it locally.
-That is to say on your own computer with a program that offers WYSIWIG.
+That is to say, on your own computer with a program that offers WYSIWYG.
 You immediately see what you are building.
 For years this was the standard and widely used was Adobe’s Dreamweaver.
 A more current variant is Pinegrow.
 In such a program you create the website on your computer, it offers a number of powerful tools for templates, photo editing and links with other systems.
 As soon as you have finished building or modifying it, put it live.
-With this method you can also use existing templates.
+With this method, you can also use existing templates.

 Online Web Builders

 An interesting aspect with these Online Website Builders is that the hosting of the website is an integral part.
 That is very handy and can speed up the setup enormously.
-In a way, it is at the expense of your independence, especially if you want to expand the website.
-I’ll go into more detail about this in another article.

 For a number of people, a Blogging Platform such as Medium, Hashnode, Tumblr, Ghost or Blogger will be an option.
 These companies provide the tools for publishing the content and often also provide a platform with audience and eventual reward.
-This works very well if you mainly want to publish content and it can be combined with your own site or next to a webshop, for example.
-You do have less say and it creates a degree of dependence.
+This works very well if you mainly want to publish content, and it can be combined with your own site or next to a webshop, for example.
+You do have less say, and it creates a degree of dependence.

 Content Management System (CMS)

 If a lot of adjustments and extensions are needed after the site has been created, a hosted Content Management System is a good option.
-There are numerous systems and the best known are Wordpress, Joomla, Django and Drupal.
+There are numerous systems and the best known are WordPress, Joomla, Django and Drupal.
 Teams can easily work on it and the information is stored in such a way that it is easily searchable for the visitor but also for the authors.
 Setting it up is often quite a job.
 You can arrange the hosting yourself or purchase it as a service.
-For example from Wordpress itself or from your hosting provider.
+For example, from WordPress itself or from your hosting provider.

 Many ways lead to Rome.
-I still switch between solutions and that can be cumbersome and time consuming.
-But goals, brands, opportunities change often and flexibility is important.
+I still switch between solutions, and that can be cumbersome and time-consuming.
+But goals, brands, opportunities often change and flexibility is important.
 One thing I would always consider when checking for a solution is to see to which degree you will be locked in when you want to change.

-Also I combine methods and applications.
+Also, I combine methods and applications.
 I use Ghost for blogging and both Squarespace and Leadpages for websites.
-When I blog on Ghost I often cross publish to Medium and Hashnode as well.
+When I blog on Ghost, I often cross publish to Medium and Hashnode as well.